 The department will only consider applicants who have a master's degrees in arts, humanities or science subjects if they can demonstrate a strong interest in sociology and have had sufficient methodological training.

-For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.
+For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
 However, most successful applicants have a GPA of 3.7 or above.

 No Graduate Record Examination (GRE) or GMAT scores are sought, though you may include these scores as part of your application.

 Other qualifications, evidence of excellence and relevant experience

 - Part-time applicants will also be expected to show evidence of the ability to commit time to study and, if applicable, an employer's commitment to make time available to study, to complete coursework, and attend course and University events and modules.
 Where appropriate, evidence should also be provided of permission to use employers’ data in the proposed research project.